A PROJECT ZOMBOID CAMPAIGN — KNOX CO., KY

 The reveal is Mae’s.
 One of us has been touched.
 I have known for a while.
 I am sorry I did not say.
 I needed it to wait.

-− ONE OF US [ name redacted ] Touched · Walked out at first light
+− ONE OF US [ name redacted ] Touched · Pulled grey fur from their coat

 The city has fallen.